 KL Menara or KL Tower is the tallest structure in Kuala Lumpur.
 That is what it is supposed to be, a watchtower hovering over the city.
 To give the visitors a bird’s eye view of the amazing skyline of the city.
 Show you the hill ranges that surround the city.
-Give you an eye to eye view of Petronas towers.
+Give you an eye-to-eye view of Petronas towers.
 And to see the maze of roads, streets, flyovers, and metro network.
-Just to enjoy the scene that you probably see from your aircraft window for few seconds if you are sitting in the right seat.
+Just to enjoy the scene that you probably see from your aircraft window for a few seconds if you are sitting in the right seat.
 Internet literature tells me that it was built as a communications tower.
 As well as an Islamic observatory in the 1990s, so a relatively new building.

 KL Tower or Menara Kuala Lumpur – Tourist Attractions